HDFGroup/hdf5/doc/file-locking.md

 On non-Windows systems where neither `flock(2)` nor `fcntl(2)` is available, we substitute a no-op stub that always succeeds (`Nflock()` in `H5system.c`).
+In the past, the stub always failed (see the matrix for when we made the switch).
 We currently know of no non-Windows systems where neither call is available so this scheme is not well-tested.